Parkinson Building: Present day

 Parkinson Court was refurbished in 2004, being restored to its former glory as a gateway to the Brotherton Library, which opened in 1936 alongside the rest of the university campus.
 The Brotherton Library currently holds the main collections for the arts, social sciences and law.

 The Parkinson Building is also home to the University of Leeds Art Collection and Gallery, which is free to enter for the general public and displays an extensive array of paintings, drawings, sculptures, ceramics, and photographs, along with temporary exhibitions from time to time.
 These collections also contribute to the holdings in the Brotherton Library which comprise William Shakespeare's First Folio (Mr. William Shakespeares Comedies, Histories. & Tragedies) published in 1623 and valued at around £15 million, manuscripts by Victorian Era writers The Brontë sisters and hundreds of letters to French poet, playwright, novelist, essayist, visual artist, statesman and human rights activist, Victor Hugo.

 In May 2006, the university began re-branding itself to bring together its visual identity to produce one consistent look.
 A new logo was produced (based on that used during the centennial celebrations in 2004), to replace the combined use of the modified university crest and the old Parkinson Building, which has been in use since 2004.

 At present, the Parkinson Building houses a range of services for staff and students of the university whilst having collections available to the general public.
-The services operated in the building include The Stanley and Audrey Burton Art Gallery, Classics, Cleaning Services, Course Enquiries Office, History, Institute for Medieval Studies, Language Centre, Trade Union Offices, University Archives, Coffee Bars, Computing Clusters and Residential and Commercial Services.
+The services operated in the building include The Stanley and Audrey Burton Art Gallery, Classics, Cleaning Services, Course Enquiries Office, History, Institute for Medieval Studies, The Language Centre, Trade Union Offices, University Archives, Coffee Bars, Computing Clusters and Residential and Commercial Services.
 Parkinson Court has an exemplar Palladian floor plan, which has a double height ceiling in the middle of a cross under the clock tower.

+In 2015, Peregrine Falcons started showing an interest in the tower and have nested on there every year since.
+The tray is managed by the university's Sustainability Service who have installed two cameras on the nesting tray.
+By summer 2024, 14 chicks have successfully fledged and all have been ringed by the Yorkshire Wildlife Trust in collaboration with the university.

+The tray is situated at the level of the belfry on the North-East face of the tower in the bottom of the left of three tall windows.